pheonix14/zero-apk/README.md

 ## 📝 License

 This project is released for **personal and educational use only**.
-It is not affiliated with Microsoft, PlayStation, Nintendo, Xbox, Nothing Technology, or any other brand referenced in the UI.
+It is not affiliated with any brand referenced in the Ui.

 ---